 - Lead generation isn’t an option for many niches

 - Payouts usually take at least 30-60 days while the lead is validated.

-- It’s difficult to find companies that offer this sort of thing and they may need to proof your site first before allowing their widgets and ads to be run.
+- It’s difficult to find companies that offer this sort of thing, and they may need to vet your site first before allowing their widgets and ads to be run.

 Creating and Selling Your Own Product or Services

 I’m not going to do a pros and cons for this because the pros and cons would be totally dependent on what you decided to create.
 This definitely won’t work for all niches but it can be the best way to make money in certain niches.
 You don’t need to split anything with a middleman and you can push the product as hard as you want.
 You can make it as high quality as you’d like and price it any way you want.
+It can be a physical product, an informational product or online software.
 It’s definitely something worth thinking about.